Madagascar

 How NatureSpy are Supporting

-In addition, NatureSpy offers technical support, advising SEED’s team on the use and deployment of cameras to monitor elusive nocturnal lemurs and other wildlife.
+In addition, NatureSpy offers technical support, advising SEED’s team on the use and deployment of cameras.
 These cameras have been vital in capturing rare footage of lemurs using the restored forest corridors, providing clear evidence of the programme’s conservation success.

 THE KIT WE USE